A Unifying View of Explicit and Implicit Feature Maps of Graph Kernels: Experimental evaluation

 We were not able to compute the shortest-path kernel by explicit feature maps with more than 16 iterations of binning for the base kernel on \textsc{Enzymes} and \textsc{Proteins} and no more than 4 iterations on \textsc{Synthie} and \textsc{SyntheticNew} with 64 GB of main memory.
 The high memory consumption of this kernel is in accordance with our theoretical analysis, since the multiplication of vertex and edge kernels drastically increases the number of non-zero components of the feature vectors.
 This problem does not effect the two weighted vertex kernels to the same extent.
 We observed the general trend that the memory consumption and running time increases with small values of $\delta$.
 This is explained by the fact that the number of components of the feature vectors of the vertex kernels increases in this case.
 Although the number of non-zero components does not increase for these feature vectors, it does for the graph kernel feature vectors, since the number of vertices with attributes falling into different bins increases.

 The results on running time and accuracy are summarized in Figure~\ref{fig:im_ex}.
 For the two data sets \textsc{Enzymes} and \textsc{Synthie} we observe that the classification accuracy obtained by the approximate explicit feature maps approaches the accuracy obtained by the exact method with increasing number of binning iterations.
-For the other two data sets the number of iterations has no distinct effect on the prediction accuracy.
-Even the kernels obtained with a single iteration of binning, i.e., essentially applying a Dirac kernel, achieves the same accuracy as the exact kernel obtained by implicit computation.
-This suggests that a trivial comparison of attributes is sufficient for these data sets or that attributes are not essential for classification at all.
+For the other two data sets the accuracy does not improve with the number of iterations.
+For \textsc{Proteins} the kernels obtained with a single iteration of binning, i.e., essentially applying a Dirac kernel, achieve an accuracy at the same level as the exact kernel obtained by implicit computation.
+This suggests that for this data set a trivial comparison of attributes is sufficient or that the attributes are not essential for classification at all.
+For \textsc{SyntheticNew} the kernels using a single iteration of binning are even better than the exact kernel, but get worse as the number of iterations increases.
+One possible explanation for this is that the vertex kernel used is not a good choice for this data set.

 With few iteration of binning the explicit computation scheme is always faster than the implicit computation.
 The growth in running time with increasing number of binning iterations for the vertex kernel varies between the graph kernels.
 Approximating the \textsc{GraphHopper} kernel by explicit feature maps with 64 binning iteration for the vertex kernel leads to a running time similar to the one required for its exact implicit computation on all data sets with exception of \textsc{SyntheticNew}.
 On this data set explicit computation remains faster.
 For \textsc{GraphInvariant} explicit feature maps lead to a running time which is orders of magnitude lower than implicit computation.
 Although both, \textsc{GraphHopper} and \textsc{GraphInvariant} are weighted vertex kernels, this difference can be explained by the number of non-zero components in the feature vectors of the weight kernel.
 We observe that \textsc{GraphInvariant} clearly provides the best classification accuracy for two of the four data sets and is competitive for the other two.
 At the same time \textsc{GraphInvariant} can be approximated very efficiently by explicit feature maps.
 Therefore, even for attributed graphs effective and efficient graph kernels can be obtained from explicit feature maps by our approach.